-Big ideas guide our directions and help us change the world for the better.
+Big ideas inspire our directions and help us change the world for the better.

-The philosopher Alfred North Whitehead may have said it best when he wrote: “Every entity is only to be understood in terms of the way in which it is interwoven with the rest of the Universe.”
+From the humanities, the philosopher Alfred North Whitehead may have said it best when he wrote: “Every entity is only to be understood in terms of the way in which it is interwoven with the rest of the Universe.”